 How providing storage works

 In most blockchain protocols, miners are the participants on the network that do the work necessary to advance the blockchain and maintain its validity.
 For providing these services, miners are compensated in the native cryptocurrency.
-The term miner emerged in the initial Proof-of-Work era, comparing the work done by hardware miners using computational power to secure blockchains with that of gold miners who expended vast physical resources for a chance at a large payout.

 On a decentralized, peer-to-peer network like IPFS, we can use cryptographic hashing to confirm that any number of peers are storing exact copies of our data.
 However, we’re depending on the generosity of those parties and have no guarantee that our data will continue to be replicated over time.
 Filecoin, on the other hand, adds an incentive layer to promote long-term, verifiable storage on the decentralized web.

-To see if providing storage and/or retrieval is right for you, consider the requirements and rewards for this growing field of opportunity.
+To see if providing storage and/or retrieval is right for you, consider the responsibilities and rewards for this growing field of opportunity.
 As a provider, you can benefit from how it’s growing, and you may even have ideas to contribute.

 Types of providers

 The Filecoin network has multiple types of providers:

 - Storage providers: responsible for storing files and data on the network.

 - Retrieval providers: (under development) will be responsible for providing quick pipes to retrieve files.